Tanking and Tiling En-suite with Wet Room Shower area

 Sorry for a long post and so many questions, but I'd like to do it right.

-If floor is not moving > then you can overboard with 6mm ply and stick uncoupling membrane on top of the ply, if you want to use underfloor heating then first you should prime the plywood >stick heating > lay some latex on top of heat mat, when latex dry stick uncoupling membrane, and then you ready to tile, thats how I would do your floor, even better would be to use 12 mm ply! but that's bonus, If you want to seal you bathroom completely then stick membrane up to the walls and use tanking tape in corners, I wouldn't bother to use membrane around the bath, if bath don't have shower then it's not necesary, you better tank walls, tanking should continue 500mm from bath, you stick bath with silicone to the wall, and then you can overlap tanking tape around the bath, I would run membrane slightly to the tray, don't stop on the joint, would be better if you stuck membrane with mapei vs-90 glue, if you gonna use this glue then latex don't need priming, this glue works much better then sticking membrane with adhesive, heating should stop near shower tray, I would use in the shower are wedi board, Knauf aqua panel don't need to be primed
+If floor is not moving > then you can overboard with 6mm ply and stick uncoupling membrane on top of the ply, if you want to use underfloor heating then first you should prime the plywood >stick heating > lay some latex on top of heat mat, when latex dry stick uncoupling membrane, and then you ready to tile, thats how I would do your floor, even better would be to use 12 mm ply! but that's bonus, If you want to seal you bathroom completely then stick membrane up to the walls and use tanking tape in corners, I wouldn't bother to use membrane around the bath, if bath don't have shower then it's not necesary, you better tank walls, tanking should continue 500mm from bath, you stick bath with Silicon to the wall, and then you can overlap tanking tape around the bath, I would run membrane slightly to the tray, don't stop on the joint, would be better if you stuck membrane with mapei vs-90 glue, if you gonna use this glue then latex don't need priming, this glue works much better then sticking membrane with adhesive, heating should stop near shower tray, I would use in the shower are wedi board, Knauf aqua panel don't need to be primed

 Thanks